eriklovlie/scaling-octo-bear/README.md

 * uncrustify: nice source code formatter.
 * astyle: source code formatter.
 A bit buggy and doesn't work with recent C++ standards.
 * Google's cpplint.
 Requires you to follow the Google C++ style.
-* Static analysis tools, e.g. Cppcheck and Clang tools.
+* Static analysis tools, e.g. Cppcheck and Clang[1] tools.
 They focus on correctness, not readability.
 * Various other linting tools.
 Those which even support C++ seem less than robust.

+[1] Why haven't the Clang people already made such a tool?
+The interwebs are full of formatters and translaters, but very few good tools for extracting basic software metrics.
+Oh well, at least they made a nice library.

 Requirements (i.e. what should the tool do):
 --------------------------------------------